wbreeze/wind_and_water/_drafts/The-Magenta-Line.md

 suggests that they are present and functioning.
 They are where I expect to see them.

-If there are any lights on bouys marking the channel, I never saw them.
+If there are any lights on bouys marking the channel, I never see them.
 They could have merged with the city lights behind them, but they flash.
 They could have been always hidden in the trough of a wave when I was looking and they flashed.
 Most probably, they are not there.